-YUJI NAKATSUKASA AND JOEL A. TROPP
+YUJI NAKATSUKASA † AND JOEL A. TROPP ‡

 Abstract.
-This paper develops a new class of algorithms for general linear systems and eigenvalue problems.
+This paper develops a class of algorithms for general linear systems and eigenvalue problems.
 These algorithms apply fast randomized dimension reduction ("sketching") to accelerate standard subspace projection methods, such as GMRES and Rayleigh-Ritz.
 This modification makes it possible to incorporate nontraditional bases for the approximation subspace that are easier to construct.
-As compared with classic methods, the new algorithms have similar accuracy but run faster and may use less storage.
-For model problems, numerical experiments show large advantages over MATLAB's optimized routines, including a $70 \times$ speedup over gmres and a $10 \times$ speedup over eigs.
+When the basis is numerically full rank, the new algorithms have accuracy similar to classic methods but run faster and may use less storage.
+For model problems, numerical experiments show large advantages over the optimized MATLAB routines, including a $70 \times$ speedup over gmres and a $10 \times$ speedup over eigs.

-Key words.
-Eigenvalue problem, linear system, numerical linear algebra, Petrov-Galerkin method, projection method, randomized algorithm, Rayleigh-Ritz, sketching, subspace embedding
+Key words. eigenvalue problem, linear system, numerical linear algebra, Petrov-Galerkin method, projection method, randomized algorithm, Rayleigh-Ritz, sketching, subspace embedding

-AMS subject classifications.
+MSC codes.
 65F10, 65F15, 65F25